axelerant/create-drupal-theme/README.md

 ## Design systems

-The theme provides storybook and patternlab as two options for design systems as part of this theme.
-During the setup you can choose to setup either one of the two.
+The theme provides two options for design systems, storybook and patternlab.
+These are included as part of the theme and you can choose one of the two during the theme generation process.

 Patternlab support has been continued as before and we have now also added Storybook.js support.
 The recommended option going forward would be to use storybook as it is more modern and supports component building for numerous JS frameworks.